cloudfieldcz/shieldoo-mesh-docs/docs/pages/admin/02_servers.md

 > - The configuration data (provided to you by the installation instructions) contains the secret key to your server.
 Do not share it with anyone to prevent unauthorized users from exploiting it.
 > - By default, each server allows any inbound and outbound traffic.
-To restrict access to a server, you can configure a firewall.
-Learn how to do that in the [Restricting Access to Servers](/servers/#restricting-access-to-servers) section.
+To restrict access to the services running on the given server, you can configure a firewall.
+Learn how to do that in the [Access Management](/access_management/) chapter.

 ## Editing Servers
 This section describes how to edit a server's configuration after it has been created: